stainedhead/gomcp_tstr_cli/README.md

 ### Application Configuration

-Create a `mcp_tstr.config.yaml` file in your working directory:
+Create a `mcp_tstr.config` file in your working directory:

 ```yaml
 # Default server to use when none is specified